Threadings.

 I, in all my youthful glory, can make grand declarations about representation falling short only because someone called Bethann checked that box off the to-do list.
 She made the Black model a necessity and an expectation rather than a luxury or one happenstance occurrence.
 The bar of representation has been cleared, and so well that I have never once imagined what it would be like to see Black people on runways.
 It did not occur to me to imagine that because there was nothing to imagine; this reality already exists in my plain sight (and always has, for my lifetime).
 Further, we take up space in elite fashion not just because of people like her, but because of her.
 As she says in her own film, “There’s not gonna be another Bethann.”

 To be fair, I do believe my job as a young visionary pushes our politics forward.
-I have been openly critical of representation politics because, as Dr. Ruha Benjamin said in her viral Spelman commencement speech, "Black faces and high places will not save us."
+I have been openly critical of representation politics because, as Dr. Ruha Benjamin said in her viral Spelman commencement speech, "Black faces in high places will not save us."
 Such critiques notch, aim and fire themselves at those who use their marginalized identities to get positions of power and then to pull the ladder up behind them.
 Representation in face value does not equal representation in action and policy; Black folks continue to learn this the hard way.
 The representation we crave are those who coalesce power and choose to become Waymaker.
 Here, the top layer of the unfolding sagas in this documentary makes itself plain.

 Invisible Beauty told a completely different story to my mother.